Kozea/Pynuts/doc/index.rst

    Of course, you can use all the features that git provides and do what you want with your documents, that's why Pynuts is a powerful tool for developpers.
  - drastically reduce the amount of code to write.

-Take a look at this comparison:
+Have a look at this comparison:

 .. table::
     :class: compare-table